Twocoolguy/BrickThrower/README.md

 - Remove ability to use smithing table with stuff.
 (1.16+)
 - Remove ability to use brewing stand with stuff.
 (1.8+)
 - Remove ability to use items in composter (1.14+)
-- Added a new config option for performance, if you do not care about being able to interact with items from brickthrower set allow-interacts to true.
-- Added a new config option for performance, if you do not care about being able to use guis with items from brickthrower set allow-guis to true (crafting tables will still be disabled to use them with though.)

-## Current Things that need to be fixed
 - Remove ability to use stuff in a stonecutter.
 (1.14+)
 - Remove ability to use cartography table with maps.
 (1.14+)
 - Remove ability to use loom with stuff.
 (1.14+)

-For any of the ones that has to do with a table/GUI I want there to be a config option to disable it.
-This is because this could in theory cause some lag and if the server operator doesn't care about these things (hence if it was like a creative server) they would want more performance.
-By default this would be enabled though.

-Other stuff:
+- Added a new config option for performance, if you do not care about being able to interact with items from brickthrower set allow-interacts to true.
+- Added a new config option for performance, if you do not care about being able to use guis with items from brickthrower set allow-guis to true (crafting tables will still be disabled to use them with though.)

+## Current Things that need to be fixed
 - Remove ability to operate with tools obtained through brickthrower (1.8+)
 - Remove ability to use a bow from brickthrower (1.8+)
 - Remove ability to right click bonemeal and grow stuff.
 (1.8+)